 The human resource department is one of the most important departments of any travel agency.
-Without the HR department, we can't run a large scale Travel agency.
-So that responsibility of the Human Resource department is time to time conduct new & existing employment training.
+Without the HR department, we can't run a large-scale Travel agency.
+So the responsibility of the Human Resource department is time to time conduct new & existing employment training.

-• Recruitment of all the departments for Human resources.

-- The human resource department conducts a time to time personality development programme for all departments.
-Whether they are new employees or existing-working employees. - One of the major responsibilities of HR department delivered the report for performance appraisal, hiring, firing the employee as per the performance of the employee.
+- Recruitment of all the departments for Human resources. - The human resource department conducts a time-to-time personality development programme for all departments.
+Whether they are new employees or existing-working employees. - One of the major responsibilities of the HR department deliver the report for performance appraisal, hiring and firing the employee as per the performance of the employee.